ClaudiaShu/EMO_AffectNet/README.md

 # EMO_AffectNet

 This is the evaluation code for our Paper "Revisiting Self-Supervised Contrastive Learning for Facial Expression Recognition".
-For the main repository, please refer to the [ClaudiaShu/SSL-FER](https://github.com/ClaudiaShu/SSL-FER).
+For the main repository, please refer to [ClaudiaShu/SSL-FER](https://github.com/ClaudiaShu/SSL-FER).

 ## Code overview